Antaris/RazorEngine/doc/Isolation.md

 }
 ```

-The only thing to mention here is that the implementation must me serializable but not inherit from `MarshalByRefObject`.
+The only thing to mention here is that the implementation must be serializable but not inherit from `MarshalByRefObject`.